 Many confuse Rang Panchami with Holi, though it is observed in a similar way, it is celebrated for a quite different reason.
 In this festival usually in Indore and Maharashtra, a procession headed by a water tank with high-pressure jet, two ceremonial cannons, and a camel circumambulator the town.
 It colors everyone in the street.
 Especially in Indore thousands of people gather in front of Rajwada to get colored by the canon.
 Bhang and alcohol intensify the heightened sensations of these exuberant communities.

 Locals of Maharashtra also know Holi as Shimga or Shimgo.
 The festival is particularly popular amongst fisherfolk.
 They celebrate it in on a large scale and revel in the festivities by singing, dancing, and merry-making.
 These special dances provide those means to release all their repressed feelings, needs, and desires.
 People also utter sound through their mouths in a peculiar fashion by striking their mouths with the back of their hands.

 Hindu devotees at some places also worship Lord Krishna and Radha on this day.
 They perform puja rituals to pay homage to the divine union between Krishna and Radha.
-This festival is also believed to spark and maintain the love amongst people.
+This festival is also believed to spark and maintain the love among the people.